damian-lis/portfolio-website/README.md

 <br/>

-### 2.8.
-Description of the appendElements and the related addElToChildren method (inside the toggleShow method with passing the toggle parameter with "on" value)
+<h3 id="curtain-appendelements-method">2.8.
+Description of the appendElements and the related addElToChildren method (inside the toggleShow method with passing the toggle parameter with "on" value)</h3>

 Next, in the toggleShow method (with the toggle parameter value set to "on") the appendElements method is called.